Keyboard shortcuts

 Types

 Bop is dynamically typed — variables can hold any type, and types are checked at runtime.
-There are six types:
+Every value has a .type() method that returns its type name:

 let x = 42